Santa Ana, California Therapists

 Mental Health Resources in Santa Ana, California

 Local recognition of the mental health crisis has sparked the need for more institutions that specialize in assisting those affected.
 The Mental Health Association of Orange County offers a wide array of mental health services catered to those in Santa Ana.
-There are also non-profits servicing the community in similar ways like the National Alliance on Mental Illness (NAMI), who provide emotional support programs and treatment resources.
+There are also non-profits servicing the community in similar ways like the National Alliance on Mental Illness (NAMI), which provides emotional support programs and treatment resources.